ernestaskardzys/telesoftas-task/README.md

 - *Item* is original class.
 - *ItemEntity* is an entity class for database.
-- *ItemResponse* is a POJO class used return response to the client.
+- *ItemResponse* is a POJO class used to return response to the client.

 We could technically use one object for all the tasks above, but I strongly believe that layers of application should be separated.
 Hence three objects were born.